-Fundraiser for Model Anna Leo
+Fund-raiser for Model Anna Leo

 You may have seen model Anna Leo in Los Angeles fashion shows and photo shoots.